-DHHL is required to provide HUD with an annual housing plan describing its goals and objectives and the activities for which NHHBG funds will be used.
+As a condition for receiving an annual grant, DHHL is required to provide HUD with a housing plan describing its goals and objectives and the activities for which NHHBG funds will be used.
 DHHL must also provide to HUD an annual performance report describing its progress and accomplishments in achieving the goals and objectives in the housing plan.